Duosion/starpoint/README.md

    ```
    - If you do not have git installed, click the green "Code" button at the top of the page and select "Download ZIP" to download a ZIP of the repository instead.
 3. Navigate to the directory where the repository was cloned/unzipped to.
-4. Double click on the start.bat file to start the server.
-   - If mitmproxy is installed, this will also start up mitmproxy automatically.
-5. The server is now listening on port 8000 for any game traffic.
-6. Follow the guide for your phone or emulator:
+4. Follow the guide for your phone or emulator:
    - [Android](/docs/connecting-android.md)
    - iOS (Coming Soon)